Skip to content

 [ERROR] file:///Users/.../docs/packages/pyvider | Cannot find file

-Bottom line: If you see ~206 errors but the files exist with .md extensions, your documentation is correct!
-These errors are expected and don't affect the rendered site.
+Bottom line: These errors are expected and don't affect the rendered site.

 Production validation: The live site (https://foundry.provide.io) achieves 99.2% link success rate (911 OK / 918 total).